-Please remember that if you change your current Practising registration status to Non-Practising* for 2021, this means that you cannot practice or use the title registered psychiatric nurse.
-Your new registration status, in this case, Non-Practising*, will be effective January 1, 2021.
+Please remember that if you change your current Practising registration status to Non-Practising or cancel your registration, you cannot practice or use the title registered psychiatric nurse.
 There is a $1000 fee for unauthorized practice.

-No. If you are still Practising in 2021, you will need to renew to the Practising register.
-After your last day of practice, you can apply to change your registration status by submitting a registration change application.
+No. As long as you are still Practising, you will need to renew to the Practising register.
+After your last day of practice, you can choose to stay on a register or cancel your registration.

 The payment page of the registration renewal application will show the amount owing.
 You will be presented with a variety of options for payment.
 For example, you can choose to pay with a credit card, send a cheque or money order, or pay with your debit card at the office.

 Payment by credit card ensures your renewal application and the payment are received at the same time.
 If you wish to pay by credit card, you will be re-directed to secure payment page.

 Your credit card number is transmitted by SSL directly to a secure, electronic payment page.
 The little lock icon on your browser will confirm this.
 At no time is your credit card information stored on our servers.

 The College has established a protocol for all in person appointments on its premises due.
 If you would like to pay with your debit card at the office, please contact us to make an appointment.
 You can find a copy of our COVID 19 protocol here.
 Please review this before you attend an appointment at our office.

 If you chose to pay by cheque, please be advised that your renewal application is not considered complete until the payment has been received and has cleared your bank.
 This will mean that it will take more time to process your application.
 Please consider this in the context of the renewal deadlines and your employer requirements to ensure you have renewed your registration.